kyma-incubator/ord-service/README.md

-# ORD Service
+# Open Resource Discovery Service

 ## Overview

-The ORD Service provides discovery of Packages, APIs and their specs of applications registered in Compass.
+The Open Resource Discovery Service provides discovery of Packages, APIs, Events and their specs of applications registered in Compass.

 ## Prerequisites